OCLC-Developer-Network/worldcat-discovery-api-demo-ruby/README.md

 $ bundle exec rackup
 ```

-And then point your web browser at the unauthenticated URL:
+And then point your web browser at the URL:

 [http://localhost:9292](http://localhost:9292)